Hom schemes for algebraic groups: Results over a general base

 is quasi-finite and flat of constant fibral degree, so it is finite over a dense open of $\Omega$ by \cite[II, 1.19]{Deligne-Rapoport}, and the hypotheses of Theorem~\ref{theorem:general-criterion} are satisfied.

 \end{example}

 \begin{example} In Example~\ref{example:heisenberg}, the form of the multiplication map for $U$ is important.
-To be more precise, let $S$ be a scheme and let $U$ be the $S$-scheme $\bA_S^3$ with group law
+To be more precise, let $S$ be an $\bF_p$-scheme and let $U$ be the $S$-scheme $\bA_S^3$ with group law

 where $a_i \in \Gamma(S, \sO)$ for all $i$, and $a_n$ is a \textit{unit}; this last condition fails in Example~\ref{example:heisenberg}.
-We briefly sketch a proof that $\uHom_{\gp{S}}(\bGm \ltimes U, H)$ is representable for all smooth affine $S$-group schemes $H$ (although $\bGm \ltimes U$ does not satisfy the hypotheses of Theorem~\ref{theorem:global-rep}).
-The details are rather similar to those in Example~\ref{example:moy-prasad}.
+We briefly sketch a proof that $\uHom_{\gp{S}}(\bGm \ltimes U, H)$ is representable for all smooth $S$-affine $S$-group schemes $H$ (although $\bGm \ltimes U$ does not satisfy the hypotheses of Theorem~\ref{theorem:global-rep}).
+The details are rather similar to those in Example~\ref{example:moy-prasad}, so they will not be given in full.
+By working locally and spreading out, we may and do assume that $S$ is locally noetherian.

 Let $T_1 = (1, 0, 0)\bGm(-1, 0, 0)$ and let $T_2 = (0, 1, 0)\bGm(0, -1, 0)$ be $S$-subtori of $G = \bGm \ltimes U$.
 If $\lambda\colon \bGm \to G$ is the natural cocharacter, then we compute

 as in the proof of Theorem~\ref{theorem:global-rep}.
 The multiplication morphism $\mu\colon \bGm \times_S T_1 \times_S T_2 \to G$ factors through an open embedding to $\bGm \times (\bA^1 - \{-1\})^2$.